bspitzer-bu/Group_Project/README.md

 Include the following in the proposal draft.
 Your information may change before the final Proposal is due.
 1. Name of project
 	GPCR Allosteric Sites

 2. Names of members of group working on project
 	Amanda Wakefield
 	Lucas Schiffer
+	Brian

 3. Name of professor or other person supervising this work and contact information Sandor Vajda
 	BME Dept.
 	vajda@bu.edu

 4. Brief description of project (250 word max).
 Include the principle aims of your project.

 5. Three examples of questions (broadly speaking) that will be answered by your database.
+Which GPCRs have ligands in their allosteric site?
+Which allosteric ligands are associated with class X?
+Where is the allosteric site on a given GPCR?

-6. Description of user accessibility (i.e., who can use it, who canít use it, will there be password protection).
+6. Description of user accessibility (i.e., who can use it, who can‚Äôt use it, will there be password protection).
 	This database will have two user types: admin and guest.
 There will be no restricitions on who can be a guest.
 Guest access will be limited to viewing and downloading data.
 Guests will not be able to add or remove data from the database.

 7. Description of data (what are the data objects, where do the data come from).
 	The data will consist of PDB IDs, FTMap mapping results for allosteric sites, Ligand IDs, Binding affinities.

 8. List of any special software that is not currently on bioed, but which you would like to use for the project (if your project will be on bioed).
-	Will not be hosted on Bioed
+	The database will not be hosted on Bioed

 The following will be required in the final proposal.
 Any and all of this may be included